The Hymn Board Puzzle

 The answers are 149 plates and the cost is £120.79.
 You would probably like to know how to get the answers.

 However there is a twist.
 If we take all the ones and put twos on the back, we use a total of 24 ones on the boards below.
 We have another 9 more twos (with ones on the back) but we need another 12 twos which do not have one on the back.
-And this is the same for all number combinations except 0 (obviously) cannot be in the first column and 8 also as there are only 700 hymns.
+And this is the same for all number combinations except 0 (obviously) would not be in the first column and 8 and 9 also not needed in the first column as there are only 700 hymns.

 This means juggling the number combinations.
 This is one arrangement that works: